viant/mly/README.md

 Service support multiple tensorflow models integration on URI level, with GET/POST method support, and PUT with HTTP 2.0 in full duplex mode.
 Service automatically detects and reloads any model changes.
-Technically any HTTP client can work with the service, but to get seamless caching benefit, it's recommended to use provide client.
+Technically any HTTP client can work with the service, but to get seamless caching benefit, it's recommended to use provided client.

 To start HTTP service with 2 models, create service config.yaml file, so you can